Skip to main content

 Testing

-• Tested with the production pub key on your staging/preview domain before going live
+• If using a production vault API key: tested with the production pub key on your staging/preview domain before going live

 Next Steps